Abhishek7574/music_store_analysis_with_SQL/README.md

 # Music App Data Analysis Project
 ## Overview
-This project involves the analysis of a toy dataset obtained from a music app company.
+This project involves the analysis of a dataset obtained from a music Store.
 The dataset includes comprehensive details about various aspects of the music industry, covering employee details, customer information, invoices, tracks, playlist tracks, media types, genres, and artists.
 The goal is to derive insights and answers to specific questions posed in the project.

 ## Dataset Details
 The dataset comprises the following major entities:

 **Employee Details:**

-Information about employees working in the music app company.
+Information about employees working in the music app Store.

 **Customer Details:**